 Steam and hot water injection unit:

 The desized fabric has residues of starch and other chemicals.
 The prior removal of these chemical residues is required before the bleaching process.
-The fabric enters into the first pre-washing compartment.
+The fabric enters the first pre-washing compartment.
 The steam and hot water are injected into the fabric in this compartment.

-Now, the fabric enters into the second pre-washing compartment.
+Now, the fabric enters the second pre-washing compartment.
 The starch and other impurities are washed off from desized fabric by using hot water.

 Bleaching Chemical trough:

-Next, the washed fabric enters into the bleaching chemical trough.
+Next, the washed fabric enters the bleaching chemical trough.
 The solution of a mixture of various chemicals according to recipes is filled in this trough.
 The fabric padding with bleaching chemicals is carried out in this trough.
 This unit helps to pad the fabric uniformly with the bleaching chemicals.

 Chemical dosing system:

 A computerized chemical dosing system is provided in this machine. the rate of dosing of each chemical is programmed according to the recipes, fabric quality and machine.
 It sends each chemical to the bleaching chemical trough.
 The chemical solution level is regularly maintained by this system.